tricycleRobotLab/alx-pre_course/README.md

-this is the README.md file for alx-pre_course
+this is the updated README.md file for alx-pre_course